j4w8n/supakit/README.md

 Create an `.env` file in the root of your project, with your `PUBLIC_SUPABASE_URL` and `PUBLIC_SUPABASE_ANON_KEY` values; and/or ensure these are set on your deployment platform.

 ### Types
-If using Typescript, add this import, as well as `session` and `supabase` to your app.d.ts file.
+If using Typescript, add this import, as well as `session` and `supabase` to your app.d.ts file - if using the server-side features.
 We also recommend adding `session` to `PageData`, since this is commonly returned.

 ```ts
 import { SupabaseClient, Session } from '@supabase/supabase-js'